HAL-guru/hal.guru-docs/docs/installation/macos-and-linux.md

 ---
-title: Installation halguru on MacOS and Linux
+title: Installation halguru on macOS and Linux
-description: Installation halguru on MacOS and Linux
+description: Installation halguru on macOS and Linux
 date: 2025-03-07
 author: Chris Prusik
 ---